toombs-caeman/treerat/README.md

 * version 1.0
     * standalone interpreters/semantics?

-# parsing debugging
+# parse debugging
-* detect mutual left recursion
+* detect mutual left recursion as a value error for parsers
 * point out probable syntax errors when failing to parse

 # features to play with later
+* embed debug visualization types as an extension of debug symbols
+    * how should utilization of a function be visualized in a debugging context?
+    * expected data size?
+    * expected runtime? to flag functions that are underperforming
 * inline snapshot testing
 * can name everything, don't have to name anything
     * DeBrujin naming